-In fact, Ivan said that he hasn’t seen a blown set of struts at Axis Motoring, high mileage or not.
+In fact, Ivan said that he hadn’t seen a blown set of struts at Axis Motoring, high mileage or not.
 Other bits, however, do need attention: the front strut top-mounts (often called the “donuts”) wear over time as well as the front lower control arm bushings.
-Neither should be a deal breaker.
+Neither should be a deal-breaker.

 Exteriors and Interiors

 There isn’t much that should go wrong (barring a factor like an accident).
 Ivan said the headlight plastics can haze from being in the sun.
 Polishing it off can fix it if you don’t want to replace them.